frendsick/torth/docs/keywords.md

 ## BREAK

-BREAK is unconditional jump to the operation after [DONE](#done) of the current loop.
+BREAK is an unconditional jump to the operation after [DONE](#done) of the current loop.

 - [How to use BREAK?](control_flow.md#break-statement)

 ## CAST

-CAST keyword is used to cast any type to another.
+The CAST keyword is used to cast any type to another.
 The keyword does not generate any assembly code and thus does not affect the effectiveness of the resulting binary.

 ## CONST